mminer/consolation/README.md

-Attach this script to a game object to display a console while playing.
+Unity's editor console is indispensible, but retrieving debug logs and warnings outside the editor is difficult.
+To make it easier, this console displays output from the `Debug` class, as well as any errors and exceptions thrown, in the game itself.
+This is especially useful on mobile devices.

-Messages sent to `Debug.Log` and errors thrown are collected and displayed in a window.
-This is useful when testing on mobile devices or anywhere else that you're unable to access Unity's console logs.
-The window can be opened with a configurable hotkey (which defaults to the backtick).
+Attach this script to a game object.
+The window can be opened with a configurable hotkey (defaults to backtick).